Dougie Vipond: Television career

 On television and radio Vipond has fronted sport, travel and rural affairs programmes.
 He has presented a range of sporting events including Scottish Cup Finals, International Rugby, Melrose 7s, World Championship Mountain Biking, Three Day Eventing and Bowls World Championship.
 He can also be seen covering Scotland's nightly sports news on Reporting Scotland.

-He was one of the BBC's presenters for the Commonwealth Games in Glasgow.
+He was one of the BBC's presenters for the Commonwealth Games in Glasgow, presenting daytime coverage of events for BBC Three, but was unable to present the closing ceremony as Deacon Blue were performing as part of it.

 He also presents BBC Scotland's The Adventure Show and the rural affairs series, Landward.
-He has also been a presenter on BBC1's The Holiday Show, among others, and even stood in for Richard Madeley on ITV's This Morning.
+He has also been a presenter on BBC1's The Holiday Show among others, and stood in for Richard Madeley on ITV's This Morning.
+He co-hosted the BBC show "The Great Food Guys" showcasing Scottish food and produce with Nick Nairn.

 St Mirren

-Vipond is a supporter of the Paisley based football club St Mirren, he became a supporter after Alex Ferguson, then St Mirren's manager brought Tony Fitzpatrick and Bobby Reid to his school to meet the pupils.
+Vipond is a supporter of the Paisley based football club St Mirren.
+He became a supporter after Alex Ferguson, then St Mirren's manager, brought Tony Fitzpatrick and Bobby Reid to his school to meet the pupils.
 He has presented souvenir videos for St Mirren.